AY2425S2-CS2113-T11b-3/tp/docs/team/isaaclks7.md

 #### Contributions to the DG

 - Gave details on the `Task` component.
-- Describe the implementation of one of the features `task edit`.
+- Describe the implementation of one of the features `task edit`, including `addTask`.
-- Add UML diagrams of the task component and the sequence diagram of `addTask`.
+- Add sequence diagrams for `addTask` and `editTask`.

 #### Contributions to team-based tasks